junlapong/docker-oracle-xe/README.md

 Escape character is '^]'.
 ```

-Create a new Oracle connection with [DBeaver](https://dbeaver.io/) and fill the following information.
+Create a new Oracle connection with [DBeaver CE](https://dbeaver.io/) and fill the following information.

 | Name | Value |
 |-----:|-------|